-Methods for the development of real-time MAS have been proposed in the literature (V. Julián and V. Botti, 2004).
-Also, real-time coordination in MAS has been studied from different perspectives, as robotics (O. Kahtib, 1986), traffic management (Choy et al., 2003) or route planning (Navarro et al., 2012).
-When the final objective of the coordination process is to reach an agreement, to coordinate agents by engaging in argumentation dialogues with their opponents in a discussion is a common approach (Kraus et al., 1998)(Parsons et al., 1998)(Amgoud and Prade, 2004).
+Methods for the development of real-time MAS have been proposed in the literature (1).
+Also, real-time coordination in MAS has been studied from different perspectives, as robotics (1), traffic management (1), route planning (1) or in other domains (1), (1), (1).
+When the final objective of the coordination process is to reach an agreement, to coordinate agents by engaging in argumentation dialogues with their opponents in a discussion is a common approach (1)(1)(1)(1, Part V)(1).
 However, as the social context of agents determines the way in which agents can argue and reach agreements, this context should have a decisive influence in the computational representation of arguments, in the argument management process and in the way agents develop strategies to argue with other agents.
 To deal with this challenge, we have recently proposed a case-based argumentation framework that allows agents to argue in agent societies, taking into account their roles, preferences over values and dependency relations.
-This work also proposes a reasoning process by which agents can automatically generate, select and evaluate arguments in an agent society and learn from argumentation experiences to be able to develop dialogue strategies that help them to reach their objectives more efficiently (Heras et al., 2013b).
+This work also proposes a reasoning process by which agents can automatically generate, select and evaluate arguments in an agent society and learn from argumentation experiences to be able to develop dialogue strategies that help them to reach their objectives more efficiently (1)(1).
 Nevertheless, our original reasoning process didn't take real-time considerations into account to bound the time that agents can spend to reach agreements and hence, cannot be applied in real-time scenarios.